xtgg4310/AquaScan_Artifact/README.md

 bash prepare.sh
 ```
 ## Experiments Instruction
+### Before Experiments
+Please read the README.md in AquaScan_data to learn about the data and the label.
+Also, it includes the description of scripts.

 ### Image Reconstruction
 Run the script 0229_recover.sh, 0807_recover.sh, 0814_recover.sh, 0821_recover.sh in the folder image_reconstruction